aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/pie-chart/_index.md

             // Calculate chart
             chart.calculate();

-            // You need to move DataLabels a little leftward or rightward depending on their position to show leader lines const DELTA = 100;
+            // You need to move data labels a little leftward or rightward depending on their position to show leader lines const DELTA = 100;
             const series0 = chart.nSeries.get(0);
             for (let i = 0; i < series0.points.count; i++) {
                 const pt = series0.points.get(i);
                 let X = pt.dataLabels.x;
-                // If it is greater than 2000, then move the X position a little right otherwise move the X position a little left if (X > 2000)
+                // If it is greater than 2000, then move the X position a little right; otherwise move it a little left if (X > 2000)
                     pt.dataLabels.x = X + DELTA;
                 else